We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 The tuberculin skin test or Mantoux test contains a purified protein derivative (PPD) of TB bacteria, so it is also called a PPD test.
 The test material does not contain live bacteria and cannot cause TB.
 The test is undertaken by specially trained laboratory technicians and other healthcare workers.

 Test results may be positive (infection is likely), negative (it is unlikely), indeterminate or borderline (uncertain).
-Borderline reactions are more often observed in patients taking immunosuppressives, systemic steroids and antimalarial medications in patients that do not have tuberculosis.
+Borderline reactions are more often observed in patients taking immunosuppressive drugs, systemic steroids and antimalarial medications in patients that do not have tuberculosis.
 The test should be repeated at a later date, as a precaution.

 Even if initially negative, TB tests should be repeated from time to time in patients who are at risk of being infected with TB and in those who are at risk of latent TB converting to active TB.

-Treatment of TB is recommended in patients with active TB and in those at risk for the conversion of latent TB to active TB, for example, if they have a chronic immunodeficiency illness or treatment with an immunosuppressive drug.
+Treatment of TB is recommended for patients with active TB and in those at risk for the conversion of latent TB to active TB, for example, if they have a chronic immunodeficiency illness or treatment with an immunosuppressive drug.

 The usual treatment is either isoniazid for 6 months, rifampicin for 3 months, or a combination.
 Guidelines vary for different populations, and if the patient is pregnant or has liver disease (see references).

-TB testing should be repeated every year or so in patients on immune suppressive medications or in other patients at significant risk of active TB.
+Tuberculosis testing should be repeated every year or so in patients on immune suppressive medications or in other patients at significant risk of active TB.